╭──────────────────────────────────────────────────────────────╮

 1. Introduction

-Agent coding harnesses — Pi, Claude Code, Codex, Cursor — share a fundamental problem: they are general-purpose tools operating in domain-specific environments.
+Agent coding harnesses, including Pi, Claude Code, Codex, and Cursor, share a fundamental problem: they are general-purpose tools operating in domain-specific environments.
 An agent writing SvelteKit components needs to know about Canon design tokens.
 An agent deploying MCP servers needs to know about the fleet registry.
 An agent closing a Linear issue needs to know about the evidence contract.

 This knowledge traditionally lives in documentation that agents may or may not read.
 The Policy OS approach makes it structural: quality gates enforce compliance automatically, custom tools make verification easy, and domain skills make knowledge loadable on demand.